hyperledger-cacti/cacti/examples/cactus-example-electricity-trade/README.md

 ## Prerequisites

 - Available directory (This directory must be empty):
-  - `./etc/cactus`: the directory for storing the config files of `cactus-cmd-socketio-server`, will be mounted by the containers.
+  - `./etc/cactus`: the directory for storing the config files of `cactus-common-example-server`, will be mounted by the containers.

 ## Setup